 Gordon Advisors Resource Center for COVID-19

-SBA (7) lenders will begin accepting applications for Paycheck Protection Program loans starting April 3, 2020 for small businesses and sole proprietorships and April 10, 2020 for independent contractors and self-employed individuals.
-Initial program details have been released so that lenders can start working with their borrowers.
+SBA (7) lenders began accepting applications for Paycheck Protection Program loans on April 3, 2020 for small businesses and sole proprietorships, and April 10, 2020 for independent contractors and self-employed individuals.
+Please click on the links below to find out more about the program.

 The health and safety of our team, clients, and the community are our top priority.
 We are no longer accepting visitors in our work place in light of Governor Whitmer signing the “Stay Home, Stay Safe” Executive Order.
 We will follow state and county guidelines and keep you updated as to when we will resume in-person meetings.
 Click on the link to see our outline on how we are addressing service during this crisis.